Monge State Park: History

 The Monge State Park was created by decree 33.427 of 21 November 1960, and altered by subsequent decrees and laws in 1962, 1964, 1977 and 1979.

 A quarry was operated in the park at one time, but has been closed down.

 Ownership is divided between the Environmental Institute of Paraná (IAP) and the municipality.

 When the management plan was issued in December 2002 the area was 297.83 ha, other than areas that had not been expropriated.

 The original vegetation had been cleared and replaced in the 1950s with pine and eucalyptus, invasive species.

-The IAP prepared a plan to eliminate the invasive specieas and restore the original meadows, funding the project from sale of the lumber.
+The IAP prepared a plan to eliminate the invasive species and restore the original meadows, funding the project from sale of the lumber.

 About 640 truck loads of logs were bought by a timber company in 2010, but the money was not reinvested in the park.

 Exotic trees reemerged.
 The existing infrastructure had been demolished, but work on the new structures was abandoned due to a moratorium by the state government.

 The park became a hang-out for drug users.

 A new company was hired in 2013, and work resumed early in 2014.

 In February 2014 it was reported that the park would reopen in a few months with limited access after a process of structural modernization.

 The park would now promote tourism and trade in regional handicrafts.

 The sidewalks would be improved, as well as the parking area, oratory, lookout point and other facilities.